 You can’t have understanding until you can recognize holy things.

 Ezekiel prophesied to Israel regarding a fresh start.
-At that time, the people had abandoned God and ruin ensued.
+At that time, the people had abandoned God and ruin had ensued.
 The restoration of the nation would begin by teaching the people the difference between the holy and the profane (Ezekiel 44:23).

 Such knowledge of the holy will guide you as you navigate your path towards success.

-in closing, I leave you with first Peter chapter 1, verse 15:
+In closing, I leave you with First Peter chapter 1, verse 15:

 He which hath called you is holy, so be ye holy in all manner of conversation;1 Peter 1:15